keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 our functions with `[> error]` to signify that this error type can unify with "larger" polymorphic variants.

-> *There's more to polymorphic variants, but let's ignore
+> *There’s more to polymorphic variants, but it’s ourside of scope for this
-> the rest for now.*
+> article.
+You will find links to resources about polymorphic variants below.*

 Now look, if you compose just two functions, parser and validator: